chili-publish/grafx-documentation/docs/GraFx-Media/overview/elements/index.md

 ### 1 Action banner

-The area of the application where you manipulate the contents.
+The area of the application where you interact with the contents.
 You can search, sort and change the view.

 ### 2 Folders and media